ucan-wg/invocation/README.md

 #### Audience

-The OPTIONAL `aud` field specified the intended recipitent of Invocation, otherwise the Audience MUST be assumed to the [Subject].
+The OPTIONAL `aud` field specified the intended recipient of Invocation, otherwise the Audience MUST be assumed to the [Subject].
 This is useful for message routing, command brokers, proxy execution, gateways, replicated state machines, and so on.

 ### Task

 A Task is the subset of Invocation fields that uniquely determine the work to be performed[^subtype].
 The nonce is important for distinguishing between non-idempotent executions of a Task by making the group together unique.

-A Task MUST be unqiuely defined by the following fields:
+A Task MUST be uniquely defined by the following fields:

 - [Subject]
 - [Command]